DKA at 30,000 Feet

 I posted on Facebook when we finally returned home to Tampa.
 Sharing the signs of DKA with other parents seemed a priority, in hopes others could learn from my mistake.
 After my Facebook post went viral, I was contacted by so many other T1D parents and patients who have similar stories.
 So many of whom were turned away from doctors and ERs who also thought nothing was wrong.

 I was an anxious ball of nerves when Abby and I finally received the okay to travel home to Tampa, because I’d be in charge of her insulin doses on my own for the first time.
-Since I learned dosages and glucose readings in Canadian measurements, I had to retrain my brain to switch over.
+Since I learned dosages and blood glucose readings in Canadian measurements, I had to retrain my brain to switch over.

 The IWK nurses stayed in close contact with me throughout our journey home and advised me on what dosage to give after each blood reading.
 We had a doctor’s appointment the following morning with our new Tampa-based pediatric endocrinologist, and after one delayed flight to Newark, and another delayed flight to Tampa, we muddled through our insulin injections, and were able to get home and begin our new normal.